egonw/cdkbook/missing.md

 Mass spectrometry (MS) is a technology where the experiment yields monoisotopic masses for molecules.
 In order to analyze these further, it is common to convert them to <a name="tp17">molecular formula</a>.
 The `MassToFormulaTool` has functionality to determine these missing formulae.
-Miguel Rojas-Chert\'o developed this code for use in <a name="tp18">metabolomics</a> [<a href="#citeref1">1</a>].
+Miguel Rojas-Chertó developed this code for use in <a name="tp18">metabolomics</a> [<a href="#citeref1">1</a>].
 Basic usage looks like:

 **Script** [code/MissingMF.groovy](code/MissingMF.code.md)